microsoft/mu_oem_sample/Readme.rst

 Copyright & License
 ===================

-Copyright (c) Microsoft Corporation.
-All rights reserved.
+| Copyright (C) Microsoft Corporation
-SPDX-License-Identifier: BSD-2-Clause-Patent
+| SPDX-License-Identifier: BSD-2-Clause-Patent

 .. ===================================================================
 ..
 This is a bunch of directives to make the README file more readable